ppy/osu-wiki/wiki/Tournaments/MCNC/7K2023/en.md

 ### Win conditions

-- In the Qualifiers, teams need to place in the top 32 seeded teams in order to advance to the double-elimination stage.
+- In the Qualifiers, players need to place in the top 16 seeded players in order to advance to the double-elimination stage.
+- In the Round of 32, players need to win 4 maps to win a match (best of 7).
-- In the Round of 32, teams need to win 5 maps to win a match (best of 9).
+- In the Round of 16, players need to win 5 maps to win a match (best of 9).
-- In the Round of 16 and Quarterfinals, teams need to win 6 maps to win a match (best of 11).
+- In the Quarterfinals and Semifinals, players need to win 6 maps to win a match (best of 11).
-- In the Semifinals, Finals, and Grand Finals, teams need to win 7 maps to win the match (best of 13).
+- In the Finals and Grand Finals, players need to win 7 maps to win a match (best of 13).

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are `Game mode: osu!mania`, `Team mode: Head-to-head`, `Win Condition: "ScoreV2"`.
-Room name must be `MCNC7K2021: ({Red team}) vs ({Blue team})`.
+Room name must be `MCNC7K2023: ({Red}) vs ({Blue})`.
+   - The player mentioned first in the room name must be the red, the player mentioned second in the room name must be the blue.
 2. Each player can ban one beatmap from the mappool.
 These beatmaps cannot be picked by any player in the entire match.
 3. Beatmap selection will alternate between each player selecting a beatmap in the mappool.
 4. Each player must use `!roll` once in `#multiplayer`.